 The study will be published in a future issue of Cell Transplantation.

-Explore further: Neural stem progenitor cell transplantation’s potential to aid spinal cord injury tested
+Explore further: Optimal site for cell transplantation to treat spinal cord injury investigated